-We are finding clients find it most convenient to take approximately USD 2,200 - 2,500 cash on this trip.
+We are finding clients find it most convenient to take approximately 1,800 - 2,000 USD cash on this trip.
 This includes money for your local payment, visa payments, some optionals and occasionally to buy local currency when you can't get to a bank or forex bureau, assuming you are also carrying some sterling or euro cash to use for purchasing local currency for spending money as well.

 Please note that in general USD notes need to be dated 2008 or later and in good condition.
-When arranging your USD cash a range of is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.
+When arranging your USD cash a range of denominations is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.

-Remember you will need 100 USD for your East Africa visa when you land at Jomo Kenyatta International Airport in Nairobi unless you are travelling on a South African passport.
+Remember you will need 100 USD for your East African Tourist visa when you land at Jomo Kenyatta International Airport in Nairobi unless traveling on a South African passport.
 Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
-Your local payment is payable on Day One of the trip.
+Your local payment is payable on day one of the trip.

-Pounds Sterling and Euro cash
+Pounds sterling and Euro cash

-You may also like to carry 100 - 200 GBP or EUR cash as well if your money is currently in sterling or euro.
+You may also like to carry up to 100 GBP or EUR cash as well if your money is currently in sterling or euro.
 This can be useful to buy local currency when you can get to a bank or regular forex bureau.
 If you are not in sterling or euro consider carrying more USD cash.